 Command Description

 Range negation

 [addr1[,addr2]]!cmd The exclamation point (!) instructs sed to apply the command following it on the same line to the parts of the input file that are not selected by addr1 and addr2 instead of applying it to the selected range.

 Command grouping

-[addr1[,addr2]]{ nested commands } The left and right braces enclose a group of commands to be applied as a set to the range specified by $addr1$ and $addr2$ .
+[addr1[,addr2]]{ nested commands } The left and right braces enclose a group of commands to be applied as a set to the range specified by $addrl$ and $addr2$ .
 The first command in the set can be on the line following the left brace, as illustrated in this table, or it can be on the same line with the brace.
 The right brace must be on a line by itself.
 Groups can be nested within other groups.

 Label

-:label Marks a place in the stream of editing commands to be used as a destination of a branch command.
-The label is a string of up to 8 bytes.
-Each label in the editing stream must be unique.
-For a related discussion, see the description of the t command in the $sed(1)$ reference page.
+: labelMarks a place in the stream of editing co to be used as a destination of a branch co The label is a string of up to 8 bytes.
+Ea in the editing stream must be unique.
+F related discussion, see the description of command in the sed(1) reference page.

-Table 3-5: Flow-of-Control Co ommands ------------------------------- ---------
+Table 3-5: Flow-of-Control Commands ------------ ----------------- ----------